ad1tyaaa/learningGit/notes.md

 ### Git Installation

-We check the version of git installed on our system usng the following command
+We check the version of git installed on our system using the following command

 ```bash
 git --version